GitauHarrison/notes/search/install_elasticsearch_localhost.md

 ## Basic Security

-As from version 8 of elasticsearch, you may see the warming
+As from version 8 of Elasticsearch, you may see the warming
 ```python
 <console>:1: ElasticsearchWarning: Elasticsearch built-in security features are not enabled.
 Without authentication, your cluster could be accessible to anyone.
 See https://www.elastic.co/guide/en/elasticsearch/reference/7.17/security-minimal-setup.html to enable security.
 ```

 Elasticsearch security features are not enabled by default.
-These features are free, but require configuration changes to enable them.
+These features are free but require configuration changes to enable them.
 This means that users don’t have to provide credentials and can get full access to the cluster of nodes.
 Network connections are also not encrypted.
-To protect your data, it is strongly encourage you to enable the Elasticsearch security features.
+To protect your data, it is strongly encouraged you enable the Elasticsearch security features.

 ### Enable Security